librenms/librenms/doc/Support/Performance.md

 You can create a FPM pool for PHP pollers to reduce the CPU load of the poller processes.

+The `cgi-fcgi` binary needs to be installed.
+This is found in the `libfcgi-bin` package on Debian based systems.

 You need to create a librenms-poller.conf file as follows.
 Possible locations: `/etc/php/8.1/fpm/pool.d/librenms-poller.conf`, `/etc/php/8.2/fpm/pool.d/librenms-poller.conf`, or `/etc/php-fpm.d/librenms-poller.conf`
 ```
 [librenms-poller]